ewalldo/Packages-Project/Assets/CameraSystem/README.md

 - Camera settings can be created by right-clicking the project window, choose "Create"->"Scriptable Objects"->"Camera System"-"Camera Settings".

 ### 4.2 Setting up a camera <a name="settingUpACamera"/>
+- Add a CinemachineCamera by either:
-- Add a CinemachineVirtualCamera to the scene.
+  - "GameObject -> Cinemachine -> Cinemachine Camera", and add a CinemachineFollow and CinemachineRotationComposer components to the same GameObject.
+  - "GameObject -> Cinemachine -> Targeted Cameras -> Follow Camera" to add it with the required components
 - Create am empty game object and attach the "CameraController" script to it.
-- Drag the CinemachineVirtualCamera to the "Cinemachine virtual camera" slot in the CameraController script.
+- Drag the CinemachineCamera to the "Cinemachine Camera" slot in the CameraController script.
-- In the CinemachineVirtualCamera drag the previously created empty to the "Follow" and "Look At" slots.
+- In the CinemachineCamera drag the previously created empty to the "Tracking Target" field.
-- Edit other CinemachineVirtualCamera settings as you see fit.
+- Edit other CinemachineCamera/CinemachineFollow/CinemachineRotationComposer settings as you see fit.

 ### 4.3 Camera controls <a name="cameraControls"/>
 By default camera controls are:
-- Movement: WASD keys, arrow keys or controller left stick (or by right-mouse click if drag pan is active).
+- Movement: WASD keys, arrow keys or controller left stick (or by right-mouse click and drag if drag pan is active).
-- Rotation: "Q" and "E" keys (or by middle-mouse click if drag rotation is active).
+- Rotation: "Q" and "E" keys (or by middle-mouse click and drag left/right if rotation is active).
 - Zoom: By middle-mouse scroll if the useZoom option is active.
 To overwrite/change the default camera controls scheme, you can edit the CameraSystemInputActions.inputactions file in the Scripts folder.